rundexter/documentation/source/includes/_tutorial.md

     local_test_step: {
         input: {
             url: 'http://feeds.arstechnica.com/arstechnica/index/',
-            filter: 'apple'
+            filter: ['apple', 'samsung', 'htc']
         }
     }
 }
 ```

-Then we update our fixture with a filter variable (go ahead and `dexter run` to make sure it works!
-You might get empty data this time if no items have the word "apple" in it)
+Then we update our fixture with a filter variable, providing an array of data to make sure our list functionality works.
+Go ahead and `dexter run` to make sure it works!
+You might get empty data this time if no items have the word "apple" in it.

 <div></div>
 > meta.json